-In the instances of natural disasters, the Governor, the Mayors of the four counties, the State's Department of Emergency Management (DEM), (formerly known as Civil Defense) and the counties' Emergency Management Departments assess damages, coordinate and deploy local and state services, including as necessary, the Hawaii National Guard, DLIR, DHS, DOH, local emergency responders, and also coordinate with non-governmental agencies and service providers such as the American Red Cross, local community groups, and churches.
+In the instances of natural disasters, the Governor, the Mayors of the four counties, the State's Department of Defense, Hawaii Emergency Management Agency (HI-EMA) and the counties' Emergency Management Departments assess damages, coordinate and deploy local and state services, including as necessary, the Hawaii National Guard, DLIR, DHS, DOH, local emergency responders, and also coordinate with non-governmental agencies and service providers such as the American Red Cross, local community groups, and churches.
 Request for assistance is generally initiated at the county level.
-The Red Cross determines with DEM needed shelters and their locations and necessary staffing.
+The Red Cross determines with HI-EMA needed shelters and their locations and necessary staffing.
 The Federal Emergency Management Agency (FEMA) sends staff to those locations along with participating state and local agencies to provide needed services.

-The State of Hawaii Office of Planning issued "Natural Disaster Economic Recovery Strategy" (December 2014) which outlined existing plans (page 12) at the federal, state, county, and community levels (http://files.hawaii.gov/dbedt/op/spb/2014\nders\final.pdf).
-The recovery strategy was developed by a diverse advisory group and stakeholders from governmental, non-governmental, community, and private sector organizations.
-Within the defined goal of "Forge partnerships between large and small businesses with government agencies to promote coordinated efforts for disaster preparedness, response, and recovery;" there is an opportunity for WDC's Rapid Response Coordinator and for the County level coordinator to engage employers and employer groups by partnering with this preparedness effort to develop relationships prior to disasters and to provide information on employment services, layoff aversion and incumbent worker training, and as part of disaster recovery, provide Rapid Response services and funds in the local area where businesses are forced to lay off workers.
+The State of Hawaii Office of Planning issued "Natural Disaster Economic Recovery Strategy" (December 2014) which outlined existing plans (page 12) at the federal, state, county, and community levels was developed by a diverse advisory group and stakeholders from governmental, non-governmental, community, and private sector organizations.
+Within the defined goal of "Forge partnerships between large and small businesses with government agencies to promote coordinated efforts for disaster preparedness, response, and recovery;" there is an opportunity for WDC's State Rapid Response Coordinator and for the County level coordinator to engage employers and employer groups by partnering with this preparedness effort to develop relationships prior to disasters and to provide information on employment services, layoff aversion and incumbent worker training, and as part of disaster recovery, provide Rapid Response services and funds in the local area where businesses are forced to lay off workers.
 WDC or the affected county, in consultation with the Mayor, the Director of DLIR and the Governor, may apply for a National Emergency Grant during the recovery period.
 One of the implementation recommendations is that the State expand the use of USDOL Emergency Grants to support economic recovery and design recovery programs to maximize efficient use of those funds.